zRank/EthVeoDualMiner/README.md

 * EthVeoDualMiner supports Stratum and ETH-Proxy protocols for Ethereum.
 It has been tested against Ethermine and DwarfPool.

 ## Developer Fee
-This software is free to use.
-It has an effective total developer fee of 0.8%.
+This software has an effective total developer fee of 0.8%.
 It mines with a 0% Eth mining fee and a 2% AmoVeo mining fee.